-16. Mass communication and internet communication
+16. Theory and practices of communication

-• comparison of the operation and effects of conventional media messages and Social Network Systems on the internet

-• political and economic aspects
+- comparison of interpersonal and group communication: goals, functions, factors of successful communication - mass communication and internet communication: comparison of the operation and effects of conventional media messages and Social Network Systems on the internet, political and economic aspects - Intercultural communication: factors of differences in communication cultures; anxiety in intercultural communication and overcoming tools, face saving; intercultural communication within one society: communication with the undercast, gender aspects

-17. Intercultural communication

-• factors of differences in communication cultures

-• anxiety in intercultural communication and overcoming tools, face saving

-• intercultural communication within one society: communication with the undercast, gender aspects

-18. Application of conflict theories in the field of environmental and water conflicts

-- stages and levels of conflicts, solutions and prices - typical patterns of environmental conflicts - role of sustainable development principles in conflict resolution

-19. Background factors of water and environmental conflicts.
+17. Background factors of water and environmental conflicts.
 Conflict management skills

-- demography, historical ethnic and religious tensions

-- rising and declining powers

-- food as a possible trigger and condition of conflicts

-- conflict management processes

-- preparing for the process

-- engaging in the process

-- managing the process and its outcomes
+- demography, historical ethnic and religious tensions - rising and declining powers - food as a possible trigger and condition of conflicts - typical patterns of environmental conflicts - stages and levels of conflicts, solutions and prices - conflict management processes, managing its outcomes - preparing for and engaging in the process - role of sustainable development principles in conflict resolution

-20. Harnessing the limits of International law in conflict management
+18. Harnessing the limits of International law in conflict management

-- What does international law offer for conflict management - What are the limits and how to overcome them - various alternative dispute resolution techniques - definitions and comparison - 21.
-Water conflicts in military history from antiquity to the 20th century - describe the significance of water conflicts in the 21st century based on - a freely chosen armed conflict - $\bullet$ describe the importance of water in the historical armed conflicts and crises of the Middle East
+- What does international law offer for conflict management - What are the limits and how to overcome them - various alternative dispute resolution techniques - definitions and comparison

+19. Water conflicts in military history from antiquity to the 20th century

+- describe the significance of water conflicts in the 21st century based on a freely chosen armed conflict - describe the importance of water in the historical armed conflicts and crises of the Middle East

-22. Global challenges and problems (energy, water and raw material scarcity) and their security consequences
+20. Global challenges and problems and their security consequences